patschris/Netpbm/README.md

 # Netpbm
-There are many formats used to encode an image.
-One of them is the Netpbm format (https://en.wikipedia.org/wiki/Netpbm_format).
+One the formats used to encode an image the Netpbm format (https://en.wikipedia.org/wiki/Netpbm_format).
-The netpbm formst supports rgb images (ppm), grayscale images (pgm) and black and white images (pbm).
+The netpbm format supports rgb images (ppm), grayscale images (pgm) and black and white images (pbm).

 Netpbm uses a "magic" number to describr these images:
 * P1 (B&W image in ascii format)
 * P2 (grayscale image in ascii format)